Language lessons across the USA and Canada

 Face-to-Face Closed (Private) Group General or Business Spanish

-2 or more people can benefit studying Spanish together as these Spanish lessons are also offered to groups (Two-to-One Spanish Lesson or Small Group In-Company Spanish Lesson).
-Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
-The booking has to be made for all students at the same time.
-Listen & Learn do not advocate group sessions of more than 6-8 people, though Taster Spanish Lessons can be experienced by up to 12 people.
+The Spanish lessons are also available for 2 or more people studying together (Two-to-One Spanish Lesson or Small Group In-Company Spanish Lesson).
+All participants must have the same level, the same business or general language needs and be able to study at the same time in the same location.
+The booking must be made for all participants at the same time.
+Listen & Learn do not recommend group classes of more than 6-8 people although In-Company Taster Spanish Lessons can be run with up to 12 people.
 Inquire now about our Spanish Courses or Take A Free Spanish Level Test

-Skype, Google Meet or Zoom Online 1-to-1 (Individual) General or Business Spanish
+Google Meet or Zoom Online 1-to-1 (Individual) General or Business Spanish

 Our native-speaking qualified Spanish teachers can guide you and your group at your work or at home, at a time convenient to you.
 Classes can take place on any day of the week - even weekends - morning, afternoon or evening.
 If needs be, if meeting at your office or home is not suitable, you can take your lessons at the trainer's office.
 Study materials are supplied for you.
 Inquire now about our Spanish Courses or Take A Free Spanish Level Test

-Skype, Google Meet or Zoom Online Group (Closed or Open) General or Business Spanish
+Google Meet or Zoom Online Group (Closed or Open) General or Business Spanish

-Lessons in Spanish are also accessible for 2 or more studying in tandem (Two-to-One Spanish Lesson or Small Group In-Company Spanish Lesson).
-All those involved must have around the same experience of the language, similar needs of areas of proficiency, and must be able to work at the same time and place.
-Bookings must be made for all students at the same time.
-Listen & Learn do not advise classes of more than 6-8 people, although In-Company Taster Spanish sessions can be run with as many as 12 people.
+The Spanish lessons are also available for 2 or more people studying together (Two-to-One Spanish Lesson or Small Group In-Company Spanish Lesson).
+All participants must have the same level, the same business or general language needs and be able to study at the same time in the same location.
+The booking must be made for all participants at the same time.
+Listen & Learn do not recommend group classes of more than 6-8 people although In-Company Taster Spanish Lessons can be run with up to 12 people.
 Inquire now about our Spanish Courses or Take A Free Spanish Level Test

 Top Tips For…